appodeal/appodeal-android-sdk/native/README.md

 }
 ```

-3. Create a `ListAdapter` entity, which will be an adapter for `RecyclerView`
+3. Create a `ListAdapter` entity, which will be an adapter for `RecyclerView`:

 ```kotlin showLineNumbers
 class NativeListAdapter : ListAdapter<ListItem, ListHolder>(DiffUtils()) {